Bujhm/bujhm/README.md

 Here are some facts about me and my work/life:

 - 🔭 I’m currently working on trying to make interview tasks on the Laravel framework
-- 🌱 I’m currently learning: AWS Technical Essentials & Kubernetes
+- 🌱 I’m currently learning: AWS Technical Essentials & Kubernetes & React, NodeJS
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with getting a job in Canada as a PHP Dev Engineer
+- 🤔 I’ve stopped looking for help getting a job in Canada as a PHP Dev Engineer because php-development in Canada is dead (personal experience)
 - 💬 Ask me about anything )
 - 📫 How to reach me: twitter
 - 😄 Pronouns: he/him